Fall 2017 Course Syllabus

 Please check dates below for tests:

 NO, NO, NO Laptops, cell phones or IPod/MP3 players are to be used during class lectures.
 Surfing the Internet during class time is reserved for class related web sites.
-Laptops may ONLY be used during lab time.
 Other non-class related surfing is strictly prohibited.
 Violations of these rules may result in a penalty reduction of points.

 Student Learning Outcomes: